nekomi2/CS528-Final-Project/README.md

 # Usage

 Build the IMU code, then flash it onto your ESP32.
+Check that you have pins 9 and 10 for SCL and SDA respectively.

 Record your gestures with `record.py`.
 Record at least 20 samples per gesture.
 They will be in folders named 'Up', etc. Move these to the Data folder 'Data/Up'.